domagojk/scalable-arhitecture/README.md

 }
 ```

-The second one for updating a users list:
+The second one for updating the users list:

 ```javascript
 export default {